What is CSUSB - MUN?

-The GEOG 5756 Model United Nations Practicum, or better known as the CSUSB Model United Nations (CSUSB - MUN) Program is an interdisciplinary program that attracts students from a variety of academic disciplines who are interested in more than just tests and grades.
+The Model United Nations Practicum (GEOG 5756), or better known as the CSUSB Model United Nations (CSUSB - MUN) Program, is a class.
+It is an interdisciplinary program designed for all students from all academic disciplines.
+This class is for those who are interested in personal growth as much as in academic achievements.
+The CSUSB - MUN class is more than tests and grades.
 It is for those who seek a challenge.
-In this class students learn about global affairs and the United Nations system.
-The MUN Program allows CSUSB students to gain a scholarly understanding of global affairs and gain hands-on experience with conflict resolution, mediation, negotiation, collaboration, cooperation, and diplomatic etiquette.
+In this class, students learn about global affairs and the United Nations system by presenting a different Member State (country) as the overall goal.
+The CSUSB - MUN Program allows CSUSB students to gain a scholarly understanding of global affairs and gain hands-on experience with conflict resolution, mediation, negotiation, collaboration, cooperation, and diplomatic etiquette.
+This is NOT a debate team.
 Students who participate in the MUN Program also serve as delegates on the CSUSB Model United Nations team.
 This team represents an assigned Member State at the National Model United Nations (NMUN) conference every year in New York City and various other international NMUN conferences (for example, NMUN-Canada, NMUN-Germany, and NMUN-Japan).

 In this class, you are not a student.
-You are known as a "delegate" because your job is to learn how to delegate position, policies, and beliefs of an entire nation to the global community.
+You are known as a "delegate" and your job is to learn how to delegate positions, policies, and practices of a Member State, given to CSUSB - MUN by the NMUN, to the global community.

 The Success of the CSUSB - MUN

 The CSUSB MUN Program participates in a variety of national and international MUN conferences every year.
 Most prominently, the CSUSB MUN Program has participated in the National Model United Nations (NMUN) Conference in New York City for over forty years.